 Enable clamshell mode through either of the following methods:Enabling Clamshell Mode When Powered Off

-When the laptop is powered down then you can connect the external display, keyboard, mouse/trackpad and power supply.
-Once those connections are made (hard cable connections or with wireless devises powered on and in discovery mode) then you open the laptop screen, press the power button and quickly close the screen.
-There is no need to wait for the external screen to light up before closing the laptop screen, in fact, if you choose to wait until the external display lights up then the laptop will enter dual-display mode, which means that when you finally do close the laptop screen the computer has to switch back to clamshell mode, causing a slight delay in the startup process.Enabling Clamshell Mode When Asleep
+When the laptop is powered down, connect the external display, keyboard, mouse/trackpad and power supply.
+Once those connections are made (hard cable connections or with wireless devises powered on and in discovery mode), then open the laptop screen, press the power button and quickly close the screen.
+There is no need to wait for the external screen to light up before closing the laptop screen, in fact, if you choose to wait until the external display lights up, then the laptop will enter dual-display mode.
+Note that after an initial setting up of clamshell mode, newer laptops may automatically startup once the connections are made, and do not require the power button to be pressed.Enabling Clamshell Mode When Asleep

 Disabling Clamshell Mode

-Disable clamshell mode by either of the following methods:Disable Clamshell Mode By Shutting Down
+Disable clamshell mode by the following methods:Disable Clamshell Mode By Shutting Down

 Go to the Apple logo at the top left corner of the screen and select “Shut Down…” and once powered off you can either leave the connections in place to resume clamshell mode at a later time or you can disconnect the cables for mobile usage.Disable Clamshell Mode By Sleeping